Updated July 4, 2023

 Introduction to Outsourcing and Off-shoring

-Big and small businesses, domestic and international, have been outsourcing most of their business activities to third parties for various reasons.
-Hence outsourcing is a vital part of business these days, and so is Offshoring.
+For various reasons, big and small businesses, domestic and international, have been outsourcing most of their business activities to third parties.
+Hence outsourcing is a vital part of business, and so is Offshoring.
 These two terms are used so often that people think they mean the same.
-But, how many of us understand the difference between the two?
+But how many of us understand the difference between the two?
 Well, there is a difference between the two.